NashTech-Labs/microservice_assignment/README.md

    ### Make Payment for an Order
    ### Update Payment for an Order

-   Order Service shoul communicate with the Payment Service in Asynchronous way using Kafka.
+   Order Service should communicate with the Payment Service in Asynchronous way using Kafka.

 API Documentation Through Swagger should exist for all the Services